 The Healthy Church Model captures our vision for our life and work together, both as a diocese and at the local church level.
 It provides a framework that helps congregations celebrate their strengths, identify areas for improvement and create space for creative new initiatives.

-The Archbishops of Aotearoa New Zealand and Polynesia have shared a Christmas message reminding us how Christ turns us from despair to hope.
+The Archbishops of Aotearoa New Zealand and Polynesia have released a statement on the Middle Eastern conflict.
 More >>